Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/emitter/physics/boids.rst

 Object
    A :ref:`data ID <ui-data-id>` to select an object with a particle system set on.
 System
-   Index of the *Object*\ s particle system as set in the list view in the particle panel.
+   Index of the *Object*\ 's particle system as set in the list view in the particle panel.

 Alliance
    Enemy